Post

 When should you use dir()?

-Use dir() when you need to explore the interface of an object at runtime, such as during interactive debugging, building introspection tools, or writing code that dynamically discovers available methods on plugin objects.
+Use dir() when you need to explore the interface of an object at runtime — during interactive debugging, building introspection tools, or writing code that dynamically discovers available methods on plugin objects.
+It is especially helpful in the following scenarios:

 The dir() function returns a list of valid attributes of the specific object.